cherylhaz/milestone_project_3/README.md

 ### Acknowledgements
 1. Design inspiration came from [AWWWARDS](https://www.awwwards.com/sites/outdoor-dreams)

+2. Colour inspiration came from [Material Design](https://material.io/resources/color/#!/?view.left=0&view.right=0&primary.color=00C853&secondary.color=D81B60)

+3. Fonts used are from [Google Fonts](https://fonts.google.com/)

-2. Other inspiration came from the project submitted by Nico as shared on LinkedIn https://github.com/Frozenaught/homechopped
+3. Other inspiration came from the project submitted by Nico as shared on LinkedIn https://github.com/Frozenaught/homechopped

-3. Footer code was from [Free Code Camp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)
+4. Footer code was from [Free Code Camp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 Special thank you to my mentor Akshat Garg and to Code Institute Support who assisted me in getting through a rough patch on the project.